(v）The Company actively contributes to the achievement of a sustainable society.

 b）Procedures Regarding CEO Selection

 Even after becoming a company with a nomination committee, etc., system in 2004, discussions had been repeated under a consistently optimal corporate governance system regarding the CEO succession process.
-In FY2016, with consideration given to the previous background, discussions were held at an Outside Directors Meeting on ideal information sharing by the Board of Directors in relation to a succession plan formulated by the CEO and preparations for unexpected situations, and succession procedures, etc., were set out as rules.
-The outline of the procedures are as follows.1) Sharing of Information on the Succession Plan(a) Information on the succession plan proposed by the CEO is shared 2 times a year at the Outside Directors Meeting.(b) The CEO and inside directors also participate in this Outside Directors Meeting, and information on the succession plan is shared among all directors.2) Discussion on the Succession Plan(a) The criteria for evaluating candidates are expected to change in accordance with the business environment, etc. For this reason, criteria will be set appropriately when the CEO proposes candidates.(b) The CEO will evaluate candidates on the criteria that has been set, and present evaluation results in the succession plan.(c) Outside directors provide advice on the succession plan.
+In FY2016, with consideration given to developments up to that point, discussions were held in the Outside Directors Meeting (now the hhc Governance Committee) on how information should be shared by the Board of Directors in relation to a succession plan formulated by the CEO and how to prepare for unexpected situations.
+These procedures and other considerations were set out as rules.
+The outline of the procedures are as follows.1) Sharing of Information on the Succession Plan(a) Information about the succession plan proposal by the CEO is shared in the hhc Governance Committee twice each year.(b) The CEO and inside directors also participate in the hhc Governance Committee, and information on the succession plan is shared among all directors.2) Discussion on the Succession Plan(a) Criteria for evaluating candidates are expected to change in accordance with the business environment and other factors.
+For this reason, criteria will be set appropriately when the CEO proposes candidates.(b) The CEO evaluates candidates on the criteria that have been set, and presents evaluation results in the succession plan.(c) Outside directors provide advice on the succession plan.
 The CEO considers the advice provided by outside directors, and reflects it in the succession plan as appropriate.

 c）Preparations for Unexpected Situations